 Each day the students employ a different boating activity to support and compliment classroom science discussions.
 Students gain a concrete understanding of abstract scientific concepts through the practical application of boating activities.
-By adhering to the Science Content Standards for California SIS helps provide youth with a foundation of skills and knowledge to pursue science at the middle and high school level.
+By adhering to the Next Generation Science Standards for California, SIS helps provide youth with a foundation of skills and knowledge to pursue science at the middle and high school level.

 Why Lake Merritt?

 Lake Merritt's unique environment, boating facilities, and easily accessible location provides a rich array of educational and recreational opportunities for youth and families.
 Located in downtown Oakland, Lake Merritt covers 140 acres and is the oldest wildlife refuge in the U.S. Thousands of birds, fish, crabs, and shrimp make this their home with occasional visits from leopard sharks and bat rays.

 Sailing Into Science equips youth with skills to utilize and enjoy this unique environment for recreation, education, and relaxation all year long.
 On the last day with Sailing Into Science each student receives a card entitling them to free rentals of any canoe, pedal boat, kayak, or rowboat.